mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 A development server can then be fired up with the relevant settings using...

 {% highlight bash %}
-bundle exec jekyll serve --config _config.yml,_config.dev.yml
+$ bundle exec jekyll serve --config _config.yml,_config.dev.yml
 {% endhighlight %}

 Going one step further a Jekyll environment can be specified as well.
 By default Jekyll runs in development with a value of `JEKYLL_ENV=development`.
-The [`compress.html`](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/_layouts/compress.html) `_layout` and [**Jekyll Assets**][assets] plugin both make use of this variable to trigger HTML, CSS, and JavaScript compression with the following command:
+The [`compress.html`](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/_layouts/compress.html) `_layout` and [**Jekyll-Assets**][assets] plugin both make use of this variable to trigger HTML, CSS, and JavaScript compression with the following command:

 {% highlight bash %}
-JEKYLL_ENV=production bundle exec jekyll build
+$ JEKYLL_ENV=production bundle exec jekyll build
 {% endhighlight %}

 <div class="notice--warning" markdown="1">